-Market corrections and crashes can, do and will continue to happen.
+The answer is to structure your investments to limit the effects of extreme market moves as part of your strategy.
 As John Wooden said: “Failing to prepare is preparing to fail”.
-Experiencing a crash will never be a comfortable experience, however, if you understand it will happen, and know you can come out the other side, then this is a far easier journey.
+Experiencing a crash will never be a comfortable experience.
+However, if you understand it will happen, and know you can come out the other side, this is a far easier journey.

 The biggest single worry of any investor is the possibility of running out of money.
 If a planner can alleviate that by ensuring a client always feels they have enough behind them, that helps.